MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 ## Basis
 This specifies the basis set for the calculation of the theoretical density and wavefunction.
 The default basis set is **def2-SVP**. **STO-3G** is recommended only for test purposes.
+The **def2**- and **cc-** series of basis sets is only defined for atoms up to Kr.
+Afterword ECPs woudl be needed to use these basis sets, whcih are by the natrue of the method not compatible.
+Then the **x2c**-basis sets are usefull, as they are defined up to Rn without any ECPs.
+It is **highly** recommended to run basic first iterations using single valence basis sets and finish the structure with higher a basis.

 ## Method
-The default method used for the calculation of the theoretical density is **Restricted Hartee-Fock**. **Restricted Kohn-Sham** may be superior in some cases (especially for the treatment of hydrogen  atoms), but tends to be unstable in some cases.
+The default method used for the calculation of the theoretical MOs/Density is **Hartee-Fock**. **B3LYP** may be superior in some cases (especially for the treatment of hydrogen  atoms), but tends to be unstable inside Tonto in some cases.
+Both can be sued in ORCA.

 ## CPU
 The number of CPUs to use during the waverfunction calculation.
 It is usually a good idea to *not* use *all* of them -- unless you don't want to use the computer for anything else while it runs NoSpherA2!
+Olex2 will be locked during the calculation to prevent inconsitencies of files.

 ## Memory
 The maximum memory that NoSpherA2 is allowed to use.
+This must not exceed the capabilities of the computer.
+If ORCA is used the memory needs per core are calcualted automatically, this input is the **total** memory.

 ## Charge
-The charge of the molecule
+The charge of the molecule used for the wavefunction calculation.
+This **must** be properly assigned.

-## Cluster
+## Multiplicity
-I am not sure!!!
+The multiplicity (2S+1) of the wavefunction, where S is the total spin angular momentum of the configuration.
+E.g. a closed shell wavefunction in it's ground-state usually has multiplicity 1, one unpaired electron has multiplicity 2.
+Must be positive above 0.

 ## H Aniso
 Refine hydrogen atoms anisotrpically.
+Make sure they are not restricted by AFIX commands to obtain reasonable results.

 ## Keep Wavefunction
-Not sure!!
+Select to keep a copy of the current wavefunction in the folder you are working.
+Backups of former wavefunctions are kept inside the olex2 folder in that directory.

+## Cluster Radius
+If Tonto is used for a wavefunction calculation a clsuter of **explicit charges** calcualted in a self consistent procedure is used to mimic the crystal field for the wavefunction calculation.
+This option defines the radius until no further charges are included.

+## Complete Cluster
+In case of a molecular structure this switch will try to complete the molecules for the charges calcualtion bsaed on distances of atoms.
+If the refined structrue is a network compound where no molecular boundary can easily be found (e.g. there is no way to grow the structure without having dangling bonds) this procedure will fail in a sense, that the computer will run out of memory.
+Therefore this option is highly recommended for molecular crystals but crucial to be deactivated for network compounds.

+## DIIS Conv.
+This option defines the convergence criterion the wavefunction calculation needs to achieve in order to be considered converged.
+A lower value will finish faster but drastically increases the chance for unreasonable wavefunctions, especially in complicated calculations.

 # Hirshfeld Atom Refinement